-When it comes to home renovation, it is often the kitchen that gets top billing, but there is new technology and innovative products coming to a bathroom near you!!
+When it comes to home renovation, it is often the kitchen that gets top billing, but there are new technologies and innovative products coming to a bathroom near you!

 Bathrooms are changing as we work to create new environments that address not only the functions of everyday life but also the consumer’s desire for health and wellness.